 Also, following additional evaluations related to JVET-L0262 are conducted and these results are provided.
+It is generally observed that BD-rate loss of DST-4 / DCT-4 approach compared to DST-7 / DCT-8 gets smaller if the maximum MTS size is restricted.

 Combination with CE6-3.2b and CE6-3.2c: Restrict maximum MTS size